 Film.Ca Presents: The Signature Series

-Film.Ca Cinemas is proud to announce The Signature Series, a series of exclusive onscreen performances of Shakespearean drama from London’s famous Globe Theatre, and ballet and opera from the Royal Opera House.
+Film.Ca Cinemas is proud to announce The Signature Series, a series of exclusive onscreen arts performances including Shakespearean drama from London’s famous Globe Theatre, ballet and opera from the Royal Opera House, and monumental concerts from the world’s best musicians.

 All performances, provided by Arts Alliance and More2Screen, are filmed live in London and presented onscreen unabridged.
 These performances are exclusive in the Oakville-Burlington-Milton area to Film.Ca Cinemas!